 Basically, I wanted a shopping list app that speeds up the shopping process.
 It would have these features:

-If you pay attention to The Complete Web Developer in 2021: Zero to Mastery course outline, its structure is an actual blueprint to help you build your very own app (rather than just endless follow along tutorials).
+If you pay attention to The Complete Web Developer: Zero to Mastery course outline, its structure is an actual blueprint to help you build your very own app (rather than just endless follow along tutorials).
 Basically, it starts with designing the front-end.
 Then, it teaches you to set up a server and database.
 Finally, it shows you how to deploy your app.

 I decided to follow the course workflow very closely.
 It was the antidote to staring at an empty code editor and wondering how the heck to begin.
 So, I started with the skills Andrei taught me.
 But my app had features that were different from those found in the course projects.
 These differences forced me to do my own research and to expand my skills beyond what I had learned in the courses.
 I had to stretch beyond my level of comfort.